Azure-Samples/azure-servicebus-messaging-samples/PrioritySubscriptions/README.md

                 );
 ```

-> **It is DISCOURAGED for applications to routinely set up and tear down topics and subscriptions as a part of regular message processing.**
+> **It is discouraged for applications to routinely set up and tear down topics and subscriptions as a part of regular message processing.**
->
-> Managing topics and subscriptions should be treated as a system (re-)configuration operation and therefore only executed when the
-> application is being set up, removed, or reconfigured.
-This recommendation includes *all* operations on the *NamespaceManager*,
-> including the *Queue/Topic/SubscriptionExists* and *GetQueue/Topic/Subscription* operations.
-These operations should specifically
-> **NOT** be used to determine whether an entity exists before sending or receiving, which will throw an appropriate exception, or
-> to determine availability of messages before attempting to receive them.

  Once the subscriptions are set up, we seed the topic with a 100 messages with random priorities: